anirudhnayak27/Connect4_game_using_MCTS/README.md

 # Accelerating Decision-Making in AI: Parallelizing Monte Carlo Tree Search for Connect 4 Using CPU and GPU
+> **Note:**
+> This project has been selected for publication and is expected to be published by early next year.

 This repository contains the code and documentation for the research project, which explores the use of parallel computing to accelerate AI decision-making.
 We specifically focus on implementing and comparing the performance of Monte Carlo Tree Search (MCTS) for the Connect 4 game on both CPU and GPU platforms.

 ## Introduction